-Dr Robyn Grant from Manchester Metropolitan’s School of Science and the Environment, alongside colleagues in the USA and Finland, has discovered for the first time that mammals with this special ability have evolved a larger infraorbital foramen, which is an opening in the skull just under the eyes that connects the whiskers to the brain.
+Dr Robyn Grant from Manchester Metropolitan’s Department of Natural Sciences, alongside colleagues in the USA and Finland, has discovered for the first time that mammals with this special ability have evolved a larger infraorbital foramen, which is an opening in the skull just under the eyes that connects the whiskers to the brain.

 The novel whisker movement – called ‘whisking’ – can occur 25 times per second, and is one of the fastest movements a mammal can make.

 Many species of small mammals around the world need to scan their environment so they can move quickly and safely across dark, complicated terrains, for food foraging, and to detect potential threats.